 Have You Had Your Health Screenings This Year?

-Whether it’s your annual wellness visit or your cholesterol test, it’s important to keep up with your health screenings.
-They play an important role in catching small health problems before they become big ones.
+Your annual wellness visit and health screenings play an important role in catching small health problems before they become big ones.

 Add your annual exam and health screenings to your to-do list to make sure they get done.
 If you still need some of them before the end of the year, schedule a visit with your doctor now.
 Available appointments fill up as the end of the year approaches.